WaithakaGuru/JS-Milestone1/README.md

 - __An ordered learning procedure__ from the basics of JS to Functions and Scope and other Advanced concepts
 ---

-## Contributing to this Learning Repo
+## 🤝 Contributing to this Learning Repo
-## 🤝 Contributing

 Contributions are welcome!
-If you'd like to help improve this project, please follow these steps:
+If you'd like to help improve this project,
+### Please follow these steps:

 1. **Fork** the repository.
 1. **Clone** your forked copy of the project: